curiousest/curiousest.github.io/_drafts/2020-01-27-fitness-intro.md

 <h3>Where to go next</h3>
 </td>
 <td>
-It was difficult for me to find and trust diet information on the internet.
-The fastest way to get to a foundation is to spend a few hours learning from a professional: a dietician or personal trainer.
-After that, try different approaches to your diet and measure results.
+I couldn't find trustworthy diet information on the internet.
+The fastest way to get a foundation is to spend a few hours learning from a professional: a dietician or personal trainer.
+After that, experiment with different approaches to your diet and measure results.
 </td>
 <td>
 <ol>